JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - Bundling using <strong>PARCEL</strong>: `npm i parcel --save-dev`.
 - `npx` is an application built into npm. `npx parcel index.html`.
 - Have a look at proper bundling on lecture 290 as quite confusing.

+- Using <strong>Babel</strong> for ES5 - Parcel automatically uses it.
+Babel can only compile ES6 syntax.
+- We can polyfill these new features in our code.
+Babel used to do it, but now we have to manually import a new library - `import 'core-js/stable';` in the script or `npm i core-js`.
+This would import everything so leading to a large bundle size, otherwise you can do - `import 'core-js/stable/array/find';` if you are looking for the find() array method for example - but we usually don't do this.
+- To polyfill async functions - `import 'regenerator-runtime/runtime';` and `npm i regenerator-runtime`

+-